310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hehe, that sounds similar to Taichou-dono.
+Heheh, that sounds similar to Taichou-dono.

 He always takes good care of us and leads us, so that we never fail.